The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.2.3 – Staff being seen as readers themselves

-Staff should act as reading role models in one of the below ways, or in another way that suits their setting:
+Staff should visibly share their own reading identities in one of the below ways, or in another way that suits their setting:

 Talking about reading materials they’ve read in assembly / at whole-school occasions